 Subaru has been building the mid-size Camry for Toyota at the plant since 2007 where they have learned valuable production methods from their Japanese rival.
 But Subaru needs the extra plant production capability to keep up with growing sales here in the U.S. Before this decision, Subaru already had plans for a $400 million expansion to keep up with growing demand for the Subaru cars.

 The 3,600-worker factory near Lafayette shouldn’t see any layoffs because of Toyota’s decision, because the jobs created by the Impreza expansion will "more than offset" any loss.
-The new Impreza production should include the standard Impreza model and the performance WRX and WRX STI models that are expected to begin rolling off the production line by the end of 2016.
+The new Impreza production will not include the performance WRX and WRX STI models.
+The WRX/STI will continue to be built in Japan.

 The high-performance 2015 Subaru WRX STI will make its global debut at NAIAS in Detroit in January, 2014 and will launch next year.
-Subaru is looking to appeal to a larger audience with the Impreza WRX/STI, and producing it in two locations will give the brand more opportunity to expand production around the world.
+Subaru is looking to appeal to a larger audience with the WRX/STI, and producing it in only in Japan will give the brand more opportunity to expand production around the world.